 The God of Glory Visits Abraham

-And the high priest said, “Are these things so?”
-And Stephen said:
+1Now the high priest said, “Are these things so?”

-“Brothers and fathers, hear me.
-The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran, (ESV)
+2And Stephen said, “Listen to me, brothers and fathers!
+The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran,

 1Then said the high priest, Are these things so?
 2And he said, Men, brethren, and fathers, hearken; The God of glory appeared unto our father Abraham, when he was in Mesopotamia, before he dwelt in Charran,

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.